You are here

 There are strict deadlines, steps, and guidelines for eligibility that must be followed by both graduate students and the faculty or administrators involved.
 Please become familiar with the UIC Academic Grievance Procedures.
-The Student Academic Grievance Procedures were reivsed effective March 1, 2007.
+The Student Academic Grievance Procedures were revised effective April 27, 2017.

 The following outline summarizes the four basic steps to the grievance procedures (section numbers indicated can be found in the complete manual):

 - Program staff should encourage students to resolve their differences with the individual(s) involved prior to initiating the grievance procedures.
 This should be undertaken immediately because students have a 60-day deadline to resolve the matter informally before moving to the formal grievance stage.